-- q) Households may not acquire a property under the terms of a cash purchase.
-An amortizing loan must be transacted to acquire the property.
-Loans must have a term at least equal to the length of the 5-year deed restriction or retention agreement placed on the DP unit. - r) The rate of interest, points, fees, and any other charges for all loans made in conjunction with the subsidy must not exceed a reasonable market rate of interest, points, fees, and other charges for loans of similar maturity, terms, and risk.
-Variable rate loans must conform to secondary market standards. - s) The Bank requires that mortgage loans originated using DP subsidy comply with applicable federal, state and local anti-predatory lending laws and other similar credit-related consumer protection laws, regulations and orders designed to prevent or regulate abusive and deceptive lending practices and loan terms (collectively, anti-predatory lending laws). - t) Any residential mortgage will be ineligible to be used with DP subsidy if the APR threshold (annual percentage rate including interest, points and fees) charged for the loan exceed the thresholds of the Home Ownership and Equity Protection Act of 1994 and its implementing regulation, (Federal Reserve Board Regulation Z), as redefined under Title XIV of the Dodd-Frank Act. - u) Any Home Equity Line of Credit (HELOC) is ineligible to be used with DP subsidy. - v) A Closing Disclosure is required for all seller held financed properties (refer to "Seller Held Financing" in Definitions section).
-The Bank, in its sole discretion, will approve disbursements for seller held financing on a case-by-case basis. - w) In the case of member owned real estate purchased by a household from a member or a subsidiary of the member, property purchased in a related party transaction, or property financed by the real estate developer the market value of such property is deemed to be the "as-is" or "as-rehabilitated" value of the property as applicable per terms of the purchase.
-This value should be determined from a property appraisal performed by a state certified or licensed appraiser, within six months prior to the date of property settlement.
-Purchase price may not exceed the market value. - x) DP funds may not be used in conjunction with programs utilizing funds from competitive AHP awards or other FHLB down payment assistance programs.
-DP funds may be used together with down payment assistance provided by the MPF Xtra 3D product. - y) The Bank may suspend or debar a member from participation in the Program if such party shows a pattern of noncompliance, or engages in a single instance of flagrant noncompliance, with the terms of an approved application for AHP/DP subsidy or the requirements of the AHP/DP regulations.
+- 1) The rate of interest, points, fees, and any other charges for all loans made in conjunction with the subsidy must not exceed a reasonable market rate of interest, points, fees, and other charges for loans of similar maturity, terms, and risk.
+Variable rate loans must conform to secondary market standards. - 2) The Bank requires that mortgage loans originated using DP subsidy comply with applicable federal, state and local anti-predatory lending laws and other similar credit-related consumer protection laws, regulations and orders designed to prevent or regulate abusive and deceptive lending practices and loan terms (collectively, anti-predatory lending laws). - 3) Any residential mortgage will be ineligible to be used with DP subsidy if the APR threshold (annual percentage rate including interest, points, and fees) charged for the loan exceed the thresholds of the Home Ownership and Equity Protection Act of 1994 and its implementing regulation, (Federal Reserve Board Regulation Z), as redefined under Title XIV of the Dodd-Frank Act. - 4) Any Home Equity Line of Credit (HELOC) is ineligible to be used with DP subsidy. - g) Cash Back.
+A member may not provide cash back to a household at closing on the mortgage loan in an amount exceeding \$250.
+Cash back would include reimbursement of down payment, deposits, or earnest money.
+Cash back would also include any loans, collections, judgments, refund of escrow holdback or other financial obligations of the household paid to facilitate the home purchase that is not a typical closing cost.
+Reimbursement of eligible items paid outside of closing may be allowed with acceptable documentation provided.
+If the settlement statement or other closing documents show cash back to the homebuyer in an amount greater than \$250, then the member must provide documentation showing that the cash back was used to pay down the principal of the mortgage loan or as a credit toward the household's monthly payment on the mortgage loan. - h) A Closing Disclosure is required for all seller held financed properties (refer to "Seller Held Financing" in Definitions section).
+The Bank, in its sole discretion, will approve disbursements for seller held financing on a case-by-case basis.

-8. Monitoring
+9. Monitoring